 Common to almost all power supplies is a general assumption that most pedals will draw around 9V of DC, and that they will accept a centre-negative tip on the power lead.

-With that in mind, then, let's take a whistle-stop tour through what's available...
+With that in mind, let's take a whistle-stop tour through the best power supplies available...

 1. Truetone 1 Spot CS12